Tests & Test Scores

 As our ad in the Mensa Bulletin states, for a limited time, we will accept evidence of your admission in any other well-regarded 99.9% IQ organization as evidence necessary to establish your qualification for admission in ISPE.
 It has to be from an organization that has rigorous standards to assess ability at the 99.9th percentile level.
 There are many of them but we are the oldest.
 Simply contact our Director of Admissions and submit evidence of membership in any other well-regarded organization and we will reply promptly.

 The minimum age requirement for admission is 18.
 The standardized tests and minimum scores listed are the only tests accepted at this time.
-ISPE also employs its own normalized test that can be taken for a nominal testing fee.
-In the event that you do not qualify on one of our accepted standardized tests, or want to take it, this is available to you.
+ISPE also employs its own normed test of ability that can be taken for a nominal testing fee.
+In the event that you do not qualify on one of our accepted standardized tests, or want to take our self-test, this is available to you.
 See the instructions listed below for submitting all test scores and for taking our own test.
 Follow these directions carefully.

 Mensa scores from other countries – Where a separate test is used, they are listed separately below standardized test scores.
 Standardized tests and scores are always accepted.